 Our handsome Portuguese pilot, Carlos, was multi-lingual and good fun.
 He did a great job of getting us up, around the valleys, and safely down again.
 Carlos also provided excellent commentary on the region as we floated along.
 He’s a skilled balloon pilot, an airplane pilot, and former paratrooper.

 I will describe specific areas explored in more detail in other posts.
 The cave cities are impressive.
-I often go into detail in my posts and this may be a drain (at best) for some readers.
-Assume they will just skip that part of the blog if it’s too much… There are centuries of detailed and complex history associated with Cappadocia.
+I often go into detail in my posts and this may be a drain (at best) for some readers, so I assume they will just skip that part, if it’s too much.
+There are literally centuries of detailed and complex history associated with Cappadocia.
 It’s fascinating and a bit overwhelming.
 Makes me think I slept during the history classes of my youth.

-It gets very hot during the day and the temperatures here rise and fall quickly.
+It gets very hot during the day, and temperatures rise and fall quickly.
 Our group was small – seven plus the driver and a knowledgeable guide.
 We were on the move from 9:00 am until 6:00 pm.
 The group included a Russian couple, a young couple from Mumbai now living in London, and a woman and her daughter from Germany.
-The Russian couple was entertaining and flamboyant and the guy was a dead ringer for Austrian actor Klaus Maria Brandauer – the ne’er-do-well from the movie Out of Africa.
-He teased me about being American, but I didn’t apologize.
+The Russian couple was entertaining and flamboyant.
+The guy was a dead ringer for Austrian actor Klaus Maria Brandauer – the ne’er-do-well from a favorite movie, Out of Africa.
+He teased me about being American.
+I didn’t apologize.

 More hiking tomorrow…